FRINXio/translation-units-docs/Translation framework 101.md

 *   A writer needs to implement all 3 methods: Write, Update, Delete in order to fully support default rollback mechanism of the framework
-    *   Update can be often simply implemented as: 1. delete, 2. write
+    *   Time showed that update like 1. delete, 2. write is anti-pattern and should not be used.
 *   A writer can properly work only if there is a reader for the same composite node
 *   A writer should check whether the command it executed was handled by the device properly (by checking the output) and if not throw one of the Write/Update/Delete FailedException
-*   **Chunk templating framework can be used for more complex writers** it gives us:
+*   **Chunk templating framework is preferred to use in writers** it gives us:
     *   Null safety
     *   if/loop etc. inside templates
     *   Default values and many more
-*   **Use full version of commands** e.g. _show running-config interface_ instead of _sh run int_
+*   **Use full version of commands** e.g. _configure terminal_ instead of _conf t_

 #### <a name="mandatory-interfaces-to-implement2"></a>Mandatory interfaces to implement

 Each writer needs to implement one of these interfaces based on type of target node in YANG.
 Unlike mandatory interfaces for reading, only interfaces for writing config data are available (because it is not possible to write operational data).
 These interfaces also contain util methods which may be used for better manipulation with data.
 For more information about methods please read javadocs.

-All writers override updateCurrentAttributes method and avoid delete/write combination, unless specified in a comment
+All writers override updateCurrentAttributes method and avoid delete/write combination, unless specified in a comment.

 **CliListWriter** - implement this interface if target composite node in YANG is list.
 An implementation needs to be registered as GenericListWriter.